 In kindergarten, children develop skills and phonemic awareness through songs, games, and daily exposure to language in its many forms.
 First graders develop their comprehension skills while engaged in guided reading lessons and literacy stations.
 Writing is integrated across all subject areas as the students build their skills within the context of what they are learning.
-With the introduction of the paragraph form in 2nd grade, children have a deeper way to express themselves.
 The essentials of opening sentence, supporting details, and closing sentence are given life in writing about personal experiences, animals, nature, and people.
 Building confident, thinking readers is the focus of the 2nd grade year.
 To this end, students are grouped based on instructional needs.
-In 3rd grade, students first experience the thrill of choice: Within the language arts café, students choose from a weekly menu of activities to work on different skills.
+In 3rd grade, students first experience the thrill of choice: Within the language arts cafe, students choose from a weekly menu of activities to work on different skills.

 The first year of Upper School develops both the expository and descriptive writing skills that students will take with them throughout Upper School.
 Writing is also integrated throughout all subjects, so they apply what they learn in different contexts.
 Students come from 3rd grade with the ability to construct a paragraph.
 They will grow their skills in expository writing from the paragraph into the five-part essay.
 Books are selected for their relationship to both the history and SEL curricula.
-Novels are explored in small book clubs in 5th grade, with reading groups selecting their own books throughout the year and meeting four times each week for in-depth discussion.
 The goal of the writing curriculum in 5th grade is to broaden students' facility with different genres, perspectives, and audiences.
 Writing is integrated throughout 6th grade subject areas, with an eye toward creating writers who can express ideas and demonstrate knowledge clearly and engagingly.
 The 6th grade literature curriculum develops sophisticated readers who can analyze text and draw connections between ideas.